Product

 How to increase customer lifetime value

-Knowing your average customer lifetime value is nice.
-But just looking at a number on a graph won’t help you grow your business.
+Knowing your average customer lifetime value is nice, but just looking at a number on a graph will not help you grow your business.

 Unless you do something with the KPIs you track, they’re pointless.